How to Select the Right Location to Invest in a House of Multiple Occupation

 [1.31] I'll jump straight into it and give you a walkthrough of this research now.

-[1.37] Now, this particular research and dataset is to go alongside the other topics in our training course.
+[1.37] Now, this particular research and dataset are to go alongside the other topics in our training course.

-[1.45] There we look at how to identify particular areas depending upon what your criteria is and what strategy – whether you want to be near to home or work.
+[1.45] There we look at how to identify particular areas depending upon what your criteria are and what strategy - whether you want to be near to home or work.

 [1.56] Whatever your main priorities might be when you are choosing/selecting an area for investment.